handmadeapps/JSONWarp/README.md

 - To obtain a child node from a type (3) SCLJSONNode, message the SCLJSONNode using: `- (SCLJSONNode *)sclNodeForNodeKey:(NSString *)keyStr` using `nil` for the `keyStr` parameter.

-# The sample project

-The project contains two sample JSON files and a single `ViewController` to showcase their use.

-Three sample example methods are included which showcase Warp class usage and accessing the graph.

 **TODO:**

 - Better examples